A Passion for Peace

 The current chorus, followed by:

-Jan or Feb for sure.
+You'll find a job after the holidays, in Jan or Feb for sure.
 The country shuts down now, everyone heads to the beach for Christmas and school holiday, and picks back up in mid- to late Jan.

 I've just about met nearly everyone remotely in my field in Melbourne, and it's to the point that I'm starting to be referred in circles.
 Few new avenues left to explore without expanding out into other lines of work.
 Looking into volunteering in work I'm interested in part-time to start using my brain and get experience, and temping part-time in order to eat.